Buy when there’s blood in the streets, even if the blood is your own.

 On the other hand, the existing investors are afraid to invest further because they are already bathing in their blood.
 As many of the stocks in their portfolio may be in red, these investors might be scared to make further investments.
 However, this approach doesn’t sound correct, does it?

 I mean, let’s assume that you bought some seeds to plant in your field which may produce big returns in the long-term.
 However, after a few months, the price of those seeds dropped significantly.
 What would you do?
 Would you buy more of those seeds so that you can enjoy a bigger discount and secure your future even further?
 Or will you just stay out of the market, even though you have a larger field left to sow?

 In my opinion, it would be a better outlook to buy more seeds at a cheaper price which might produce a greater return in the future.

 The laws of supply and demand say that whenever demand is lower, the price must come down.

-Now, when there is blood in the streets, there is a panic selling and a majority of people tends to sell their stocks.
-In such scenarios, the demand of the stocks decreases a lot compared to the supply.
+Now, when there is blood in the streets, there is panic selling and a majority of people tend to sell their stocks.
+In such scenarios, the demand for the stocks decreases a lot compared to the supply.